Mingchenchen/PPIFlow/README.md

 The pipeline orchestrates structure generation, sequence design, side-chain packing, AF3score scoring, filtering, partial redesign, AF3 refolding, ranking, and report generation through `pipeline.py`.

+For a given design task, the pipeline generates a directory named `design_output`, which contains the PDB files of the designed structures, sequences, computed evaluation metrics for each design, and a design report.
+See [Design Demo](/example/design_output).

 See [tool/PPIFlow/README.md](/tool/PPIFlow/README.md) for PPIFlow only.

 ## Environment Installation